Configure Relevance Search to improve search results and performance

 Configure searchable fields for Relevance Search

 The fields you add in the Quick Find view become part of the external search index.
 There is no limit on how many searchable fields you can add for each entity.
 However, there is a limit on the total number of indexed fields, as was explained in the previous section.
 Find Columns on a Quick Find View define the searchable fields in the external search index.
-Only text fields will be searchable, specifically, Single Line of Text and Multiple Lines of Text data types.
+Text fields such as Single Line of Text and Multiple Lines of Text, Lookups, and Option Sets are searchable.
 Find Columns with other data types are ignored.
 The View Columns on a Quick Find View define the fields that are displayed in the user interface by default, when the matched results are returned.
 The fields that are highlighted replace the fields that don’t have the highlighting.
 The first four matched fields are displayed in the results.
 The filter on a Quick Find view is also applied to the Relevance Search results.
 See the table below for the list of filter clauses not supported by Relevance Search.

 You can use the Quick Find view to define which fields appear as facets when users search by using Relevance Search.
 All View Columns with data types other than Single Line of Text and Multiple Lines of Text are marked as facetable and filterable in the index.
 By default, the first four facetable fields in the Quick Find view for the selected entity are displayed as facets when users search by using Relevance Search.
 At any time, you can only have four fields selected as facets.